Restore

 Step 1: Copy your backup files to a fitting location (if needed)

 The Zammad backup consists of two files.
-This is their format:
+They are named like this:

 <timestamp>_zammad_db.psql.gz